Division 7A Loan Deed

 4. Expenses paid by the company

 Claim reimbursements for business expenses paid out of pocket, such as travel or office supplies.
 Maintain thorough records to prove these expenses relate to business activities.
-But watch out for the Fringe Benefits Tax Assessment Act 1986 (Cth)which governs whether reimbursements attract fringe benefits tax.
+However, watch out for the Fringe Benefits Tax Assessment Act 1986 (Cth), , which governs whether reimbursements attract fringe benefits tax.

 Pros: